Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The Eddie Bauer Superior Down Parka has some of the coziest wrist cuffs.
 Theirs is a soft internal gaiter that feels like a cozy sweater, and an adjustable Velcro strap on the outer cuff.

-Other models have more simple cuff designs, like an elastic band that helps keep a snug fit around the wrist.
-This design is usually sufficient for lighter-weight jackets, but isn’t as versatile as an elastic cuff.
+Other models have simpler cuff designs, like an elastic band that helps keep a snug fit around the wrist.
+This design is usually sufficient for lighter-weight jackets, but it isn’t as versatile as an elastic cuff.

 Price & Value

-Shell material and insulation quality and quantity are the main variables that will impact the price of a winter jacket.
+Shell material and insulation quality/quantity are the primary variables that will impact the price of a winter jacket.
 Higher-end features like insulated hoods, fleece-lined pockets, fitted cuffs, and adjustment cords can also hike up the price.
 For the most part, you get what you pay for, but there are some more affordable options that perform nearly as well as their more expensive counterparts.

 Budget